dtk-csoki/intune-apps/README.md

 > internet).
 This repository should only contain scripts and documentation
 > developed internally that assist with an application's installation process.

+## Updates
+This repository will not always necessarily be the latest versions of these scripts.
+I have made those available that I can and have time to make available to assist the community that has assisted me over the years.
+I will do my best to keep things up-to-date, but cannot guarantee that will occur.

+## Supportability
+As stated, these are available to the community to use if they find them useful.
+I cannot directly support them and if you choose to use them, it is up to you to test them thoroughly in your environment and customize them to meet your needs.

 ## Intune Error Codes
 The exit/error/return codes we use often get mangled by Intune when reported up to the console.
 To assist with the conversion back and forth, try using the